Archive for April, 2009

 Lately I’ve been reading opinions about the market that tell their readers not to be too worried about inflation.
 Sure, they’ll admit that expanding the money supply correlates sharply with inflation, but they tell me that Ben Bernanke will take all that liquidity out of the system when the time is right.
 I have no idea where they get this idea; Alan Greenspan certainly wasn’t able to contract the money supply after he inflated it to ward off recession.
 Do we really believe that Ben Bernanke is going to do any better?

 One opinion I read indicated that mopping up inflated money supply.
 After all, all the Fed had done was monetized the government’s debt.
 Since that debt is held in the form of US Treasury bonds, it should be easy to contract the money supply again by simply selling the bonds.
 The author of this opinion was rather misinformed, because they did not seem to understand that when the Fed monetizes bonds, it does so with money that it yanks out of thin air.
 The money then enters the system by way of the bank.
-Read the rest of this entry »
+Continue reading Can the Fed Tighten the Money Supply in Time?

 Former Bush Administration Officials Shameless in Defending Torture